Azasakhe/Netflix/FAQ-(Errors).md

 - Check your connection if it is stable or try use another connection
 - Try change your DNS (on the router or in Kodi settings if you use a Kodi OS)
 - If you use Proxy/VPN try disable it

-### MSL Error: Request blacklisted by key exchange service

-As far as we know in the case of android devices, may indicate compatibility problems with the device firmware (needs updating), or there is the possibility that the model of the android device in use is on the black list of devices not authorized by Netflix.

 ### Addon Signals call timeout